Jim Grenon: Media ventures

 By September 2023, NZNE had 3,500 followers on Facebook and 2,600 followers on X (formerly Twitter).
 NZNE's social media accounts have published posts attacking DEI programmes, co-governance and questioning whether colonialism was responsible for the poor outcomes of Māori people.
-In September 2023, The Centrist published an article criticising The New Zealand Heralds alleged editorial imbalance on co-governance, climate science and the New Zealand government response to the COVID-19 pandemic, and its perceived acceptance of the Sixth Labour Government's narrative on the Three Waters reform programme and Inland Revenue Department's high net worth project.
-On 17 August 2024, NZ News Essentials was rebranded as a periodic online magazine called Centrist exclusives (or CE) on The Centrist's website.
+In September 2023, Centrist published an article criticising The New Zealand Heralds alleged editorial imbalance on co-governance, climate science and the New Zealand government response to the COVID-19 pandemic, and its perceived acceptance of the Sixth Labour Government's narrative on the Three Waters reform programme and Inland Revenue Department's high net worth project.
+On 17 August 2024, NZ News Essentials was rebranded as a periodic online magazine called Centrist exclusives (or CE) on the Centrists website.

 The Centrist has also offered to pay readers' legal fees.
-According to Stuff, The Centrist has supported Baker's defamation cases against The New Zealand Herald and The Disinformation Project researcher Kate Hannah, with the former settling with Baker for an undisclosed sum in late September 2025.
-In addition, The Centrist has supported "Stop Co-Governance" founder Julian Batchelor's defamation lawsuit against public broadcaster TVNZ and disinformation researcher Sanjana Hattotuwa.
+According to Stuff, The Centrist has supported Baker's defamation cases against The New Zealand Herald and The Disinformation Project researcher Kate Hannah, with the former settling with Baker for an undisclosed sum in late September 2024.
+In addition, the Centrist has supported "Stop Co-Governance" founder Julian Batchelor's defamation lawsuit against public broadcaster TVNZ and disinformation researcher Sanjana Hattotuwa.
+In late March 2026, Justice David Clark of the Auckland District Court dismissed Batchelor's case against TVNZ and Hattotuwa, with Grenon liable to pay Batchelor's legal fees.
+Clark also directed that a case management conference be held on 3 April 2026 to discuss whether Grenon wanted to be heard in Batchelor's case.
+On 28 May 2026, Clark rejected Grenon's lawyer Chris Patterson's bid to suppress media coverage of his client's involvement in Batchelor's lawsuit, citing "genuine public interest" in the case.

+On 3 July 2026, Clark rejected Patterson's argument that Grenon should not pay costs and ordered Grenon and Batchelor to pay $128,818.65 to TVNZ and $107,137 to Hattotuwa in legal costs.
+Clark also ordered the plaintiffs to pay further costs for additional submissions.
+He ruled that Grenon had instigated Batchelor's legal proceedings against TVNZ and Hattotuwa, and had sought to hide his involvement.